 The Accreditation Committee does not deal with registration issues.
 For registration matters, contact Ahpra's Customer Service team.

 No. There is a separate process with specific registration standards that must be met when you apply for registration as a health practitioner.

 It could mean that your program is not currently approved by the National Board.
-The Accreditation Committee operates separately from the National Board and recommends that you direct your enquiry to the National Board.
+Contact Ahpra's Customer Service team for more information.

-The Accreditation Committee establishes teams to assess education providers and programs of study against accreditation standards.
+The Accreditation Committee establishes assessment teams to assess education providers and programs of study against the accreditation standards.
 Visit the Assessors page for information about assessment teams and the Accreditation Committee’s call for applications.